Concrete Weight Calculator

 A typical concrete mix weighs 150 lbs per cubic foot, 4,050 lbs per cubic yard, or 2,400 kg per cubic meter.
-The weight of concrete is determined by its density, which can vary based on the amount of aggregate, water, and air in the mix.
+The weight of concrete is determined by its density, which can vary based on the amount and type of aggregate, water, and air in the mix.

 How much does a yard of concrete weigh?

 The average yard of concrete weighs 4,050 lbs.
 However, this can vary a little depending on different factors, such as the amount and type of aggregate that are added to the mixture.